Advertisement

 add-green chili paste

 • Add 3/4 cup of water and knead the dough.
 No need to knead this smooth.
-Just it should bind well and come to a whole mass.
+It should bind well and form a solid mass.

 • Divide the dough into equal portions.